cirosantilli/linux-kernel-module-cheat/README.md

 ## Kernel version

-We use Buildroot's default kernel version, you can confirm it after build with:
+We use Buildroot's default kernel version with small educational patches on top, you can confirm it after build with:

     grep BR2_LINUX_KERNEL_VERSION buildroot/output.*~/.config

 or in QEMU:

     cat /proc/version

+or in the source:

+    cd linux
+    git log | grep -E '    Linux [0-9]+\.' | head

 ## QEMU GUI is unresponsive